 This grant program encourages outreach, community engagement activities, and on-the-ground restoration projects that increase knowledge, change behavior, and accelerate stewardship of natural resources that involve residents in restoring local green spaces, waterways, and natural resources.

-Watch the video below for a recording of a virtual workshop held by the Chesapeake Bay Trust on June 16th, 2020 for interested applicants to learn more about the grant program.
-In this video we provide an overview of the grant program, eligible project types, and application process.
-We also provided an opportunity for a Q&A with attendees.
+Watch the video below for a recording of a webinar held by the Chesapeake Bay Trust on June 9, 2022 for interested applicants to learn more about the grant program, hear from past awardees and their project successes, and ask questions.

-What this funds: Application Tracks – Applicants can request funds from one of the following tracks.
+What this funds: This grant program welcomes applications for projects in the state of Maryland.
+Applicants can request funds from one of the following tracks.

 Who can apply: Non-profit organizations, community and homeowner associations, faith-based organizations, and more.
-See RFP for full list of organizations.
-This grant program funds projects in partner areas as well as throughout Maryland.
+See the RFP for full list of organizations.

 Is match required?
 Match is encouraged but not required.

 For outreach/knowledge building and behavior change projects and City of Baltimore, Harford County, and Queen Anne’s County funding partners, contact:

 For restoration projects and Charles County, City of Annapolis, City of Gaithersburg, City of Salisbury, Howard County, Maryland Port Administration, and Tradepoint Atlantic funding partners, contact:

 - Charles County